-After arriving at Waterloo, Stu and I got the tube to Piccadilly and had a quick meal in Jamie’s Diner before heading to the Grace Bar.
-It was a moment of novelty for both of us when we were asked to produce ID – I can’t imagine it’s because we looked too young to enter the venue!
+After arriving at Waterloo, Stu and I got the tube to Piccadilly.
+We had a quick meal in Jamie’s Diner before heading to the Grace Bar.
+It was a moment of novelty for both of us when we were asked to produce ID.
+I can’t imagine it’s because we looked too young to enter the venue!

 We were given a lovely glass of bubbles and then it was time to start mingling – aarrgghh!
-I love chatting to people when I know what we have in common, but I’m really bad at striking up conversations for the first time.
-I kept looking for a moment to start talking to someone, but suddenly felt completely tongue-tied, so I was relieved when we were asked to take out seats.
+I love chatting with people when I know what we have in common, but I’m really bad at striking up conversations for the first time.
+I kept looking for a moment to start talking to someone but suddenly felt completely tongue-tied.
+It was a relief when we were asked to take out seats.

 After a couple of minutes, I managed to strike up a conversation with the couple next to us – I think he was the blogger behind ‘Gadgety News’, but I’m so terrible at networking that I didn’t make a note :’-( [If you’re a blogger who introduces yourself to me, please do give me your card so that I don’t forget who you are!]